 Issues relating to the obligation to publish a prospectus may arise for operations of online platforms dealing with or investments that are subject to the requirement to publish a prospectus pursuant to Regulation (EU) 2017/1129 or the Capital Market Act 2019 (KMG 2019; Kapitalmarktgesetz 2019).
 Since both the Regulation and the KMG 2019 focuse on the issue of public offering, not only the issuer, but also the operator of the platform may therefore be committing a breach of the requirement to publish a prospectus.
-Breaches of the obligation to publish a prospectus are even subject to criminal sanctions pursuant to Article 10 KMG 2019 (for investments) and Article 15 KMG 2019 (for securities).
+Breaches of the obligation to publish a prospectus are subject to sanctions pursuant to Article 10 KMG 2019 (for investments) and Article 15 KMG 2019 (for securities).

-The cost for approval of the prospectus by the FMA are EUR 3,700 for a one-off prospectus (for a specific issuance) as well as for a base prospectus as a single document or EUR 3,500 for the approval of a registration document or securities notes in the can of multi-part prospectuses as well as fees of EUR 36.10.
+The cost for approval of the prospectus by the FMA are EUR 7,000 for a one-off prospectus (for a specific issuance) as well as for a base prospectus as a single document or EUR 3,500 for the approval of a registration document or securities notes in the can of multi-part prospectuses as well as fees of EUR 36.10.
 The duration of a prospectus approval procedure may usually take about 6-8 weeks from initial submission; the duration, however, depends strongly on the quality of the submission and the complexity of the material contained therein.
 We request that the timescale should be coordinated by telephone.
 These statements refers only to securities prospectuses; the FMA is not able to advise about the estimated costs for investment prospectuses as well as the legal advice that may be necessary in certain circumstances.